cyberbotics/webots-doc/automobile/openstreetmap-importer.md

 contains the [forest files](nature.md#forest) of the forests present in the world.

-Please take a look at [this section](scenario-creation-tutorial.md) for a complete tutorial about how to create an automobile simulation.
+A detailed tutorial about an automobile scenario creation can be found in [this section](scenario-creation-tutorial.md).

 You can use several arguments with this script: